 So, I just unpacked my “new” Apple Macintosh Classic.
 The line I gave my family today was that “Lates nights, balancing databases, and eBay don’t mix.”
 But as it sits there, I am finding an amazing flood of emotion and inspiration missing of late.
 Let me explain.

 Passion can Diminish Over Time

-I must admit that my level of inspiration and passion seems to ebb and flow as I move from engagement to engagement.
+I must admit that my inspiration and passion seem to ebb and flow as I move from engagement to engagement.
 After 12 years at Microsoft as a consultant, I feel myself looking to reignite my passion as the industry transitions to AI.
 The data product line is like a periodic Chart filled with different technologies.
 Where do we find inspiration?
 Where does our passion come from?
 I am a developer, and I love creating things.
 Getting that thrill of going from the depths of frustration watching a failed build to the WOW moment when “Build Successful” finally appears.

 Late Nights and eBay are Dangerous but good for Inspiration

-After a really late night of really intense database auditing and balancing, I found myself searching eBay for the first time in a couple of years.
+After a really late night of intense database auditing and balancing, I found myself searching eBay for the first time in a couple of years.
 I stumbled across an original Macintosh that was in the thousands of dollars.
-This brought back memories of really wanting one but not being able to afford it when I was just out of university.
+This brought back memories of wanting one but not being able to afford it when I was just out of university.
 I continued to look and found a Macintosh Classic being sold for parts for $60 and a “buy it now” option.
 What was I to do?
 Right? 🙂

 Feed off the Creative Energy of Others